 Dominique JAULT

-I am working to improve the knowledge of Earth’s core dynamics.
-To this end, I am conducting researches about the Earth’s magnetic field and its temporal variations.
+I aim to improve our knowledge of deep Earth, specifically Earth’s core dynamics and evolution.
+To this end, I am conducting research about the Earth’s magnetic field and its temporal variations.
 My work benefits from analyses of magnetic data that are presently collected from the 3 low orbiting satellites of the ESA’s Swarm constellation.
 It presently consists in:

 • inference of mantle electrical conductivity from the investigation of Earth’s core dynamics